 These documents matter for compliance, grant applications, and donor confidence.
 Having them in place before you need them is far easier than scrambling during an audit.

-The following examples are composite or anonymized to protect clients, but they reflect real nonprofit situations from 2019–2025.
+The following examples are composite or anonymized to protect clients, but they reflect real nonprofit situations from 2019 to 2025.
 Each illustrates what’s possible when technology consulting focuses on mission outcomes.

 Case Example: Mid-Sized Human Services Nonprofit